Wandlitz: History

 The name Wandlitz was and is also often used as a synonym for the nearby "Waldsiedlung" compound, where the highest East German functionaries lived removed from the general population.
 But this settlement is a part of the town Bernau.

 Shortly after World War II, the village was home to an orphanage of children from Berlin.
 The orphanage, run by nuns, later became a holiday spot for visiting high-ranking Communist party members.
 The children of the small orphanage were frowned upon as second-class citizens by villagers, and often went hungry.

 Pictures from Towns and Villages in Gemeinde Wandlitz

 Transport

 Wandlitz is situated at the junction of the Bundesstraße 109 to Berlin and the Bundesautobahn 10 (Berliner Ring) with the Bundesstraße 273 leading from Oranienburg to the Bundesautobahn 11.
 The NEB Heidekrautbahn links Wandlitz with the Berlin-Karow railway station on the Berlin S2 S-Bahn line.
 Wandlitz is known to be the home of the only existing Skoda Fabia that still uses a steam power engine.
-Alleged owner is Ernest B ("IM Siggi").